Item 8: Familiarize yourself with reference and pointer types

 }

+Figure 1-8.
 Ref borrows referring to a RefCell container

-The run-time nature of these checks means that the RefCell user has to choose between two options, neither pleasant:
+The runtime nature of these checks means that the RefCell user has to choose between two options, neither pleasant:

 • Accept that borrowing is an operation that might fail, and cope with Result values from try_borrow[_mut]

-• Use the allegedly-infallible borrowing methods borrow[_mut], and accept the risk of a panic! at runtime (Item 18) if the borrow rules have not been complied with.
+• Use the allegedly infallible borrowing methods borrow[_mut], and accept the risk of a panic! at runtime (Item 18) if the borrow rules have not been complied with

-In either case, this run-time checking means that RefCell itself implements none of the standard pointer traits; instead, its access operations return a Ref<T> or RefMut<T> smart pointer type that does implement those traits.
+In either case, this runtime checking means that RefCell itself implements none of the standard pointer traits; instead, its access operations return a Ref<T> or RefMut<T> smart pointer type that does implement those traits.

 The thread-safe equivalent of Rc<T> is Arc<T>, which uses atomic counters to ensure that the reference counts remain accurate.
 Like Rc, Arc implements all of the various pointer-related traits.

 However, Arc on its own does not allow any kind of mutable access to the underlying item.
-This is covered by the Mutex type, which ensures that only one thread has access – whether mutably or immutably – to the underlying item.
+This is covered by the Mutex type, which ensures that only one thread has access—whether mutably or immutably—to the underlying item.
 As with RefCell, Mutex itself does not implement any pointer traits, but its lock() operation returns a value of a type that does: MutexGuard, which implements Deref[Mut].

 If there are likely to be more readers than writers, the RwLock type is preferable, as it allows multiple readers access to the underlying item in parallel, provided that there isn't currently a (single) writer.

-In either case, Rust's borrowing and threading rules force the use of one of these synchronization containers in multi-threaded code (but this only guards against some of the problems of shared-state concurrency; see Item 17).
+In either case, Rust's borrowing and threading rules force the use of one of these synchronization containers in multithreaded code (but this guards against only some of the problems of shared-state concurrency; see Item 17).

-• Rc<RefCell<Vec<T>>> holds a vector (Vec) with shared ownership (Rc), where the vector can be mutated – but only as a whole vector.
+• Rc<RefCell<Vec<T>>> holds a vector (Vec) with shared ownership (Rc), where the vector can be mutated—but only as a whole vector.

 • Rc<Vec<RefCell<T>>> also holds a vector with shared ownership, but here each individual entry in the vector can be mutated independently of the others.

-The types involved precisely describe these behaviours.
+The types involved precisely describe these behaviors.

-1: Albeit with a warning from modern compilers.
+Albeit with a warning from modern compilers.

-2: This is somewhat simplified; a full vtable also includes information about the size and alignment of the type, together with a drop() function pointer so that the underlying object can be safely dropped.
+This is somewhat simplified; a full vtable also includes information about the size and alignment of the type, together with a drop() function pointer so that the underlying object can be safely dropped.